Implementing Solar Energy in Las Vegas and the climate change issue and how we can help by reducing the use of polluting sources of energy.

 The city of Las Vegas has implemented a very aggressive Solar program call Net Metering, that requires the electric utility company NEVADA ENERGY, to help Clark county residents to convert to Solar energy.

-The ITC (Solar Investment Tax Credit ) is one of the most important US federal government policies placed to incentivized mechanisms to support the deployment of solar energy in the United States.
+The ITC (Solar Investment Tax Credit ) is one of the most important US federal government policies placed to incentivized mechanisms to support the deployment of solar energy in the United States for both Commercial and Residential use.

-The state of Nevada is doing a great job in going Solar and 2018, its been ranked #4 in the whole USA among the most clean and renewable energy states, where state Homes powered by Solar are about 425,000 and this number is constantly increasing.
+The state of Nevada is doing a great job in going Solar and 2018, the state was ranked #4 in the whole USA among the most clean and renewable energy green states, where state Homes powered by Solar are constantly increasing.